memeboi24/CIA-Maker-Deluxe/README.md

 Questions you might have & Answers

-Is this vibecoded?
-This was based on a vibecoded template i prompted (i am not proud of that) but was recoded to fit better with what im trying to do, how much of it recoded, i forgot but i am still actively working to recode it to be human made instead and even now it works great imo anyways

 What does this actually do?
 tldr: its basically a frontend for makerom and bannertool

 the stuff you fill out in the steps will be put in place of a cmd command for bannertool and then makerom, this tool is supposed to help so that instead of having to know these complex commands, you simply use this program and it does the commands for you, if there is a bug, be sure to report it in issues

-... i couldnt think of anything else
+Is this vibecoded?
+Im gonna be transparent here, this was based on a vibecoded template i prompted (i am not proud of that) but was recoded to fit better with what im trying to do, how much of it recoded, i forgot but i am still working to recode it to be human made instead and even now it works great imo anyways

+I couldnt think of any other questions, if you have one, post it in issues